Winter Wonder Deals! ⛄️❄️

 It's important to know, that it's an uncommon vitamin.
-In fact, one of only two vitamins that our body can prepare on its own, the other being vitamin K, that is synthesized by the good bacteria living in our gut.
-Vitamin D has many types, but D2 and D3 are the essential ones for our body.
+In fact, it is one of only two vitamins that our body can prepare on its own, the other being vitamin K, which is synthesized by the good bacteria living in our gut.
+Vitamin D has many types, but D2 and D3 are essential ones for our body.

-Obesity can be one of the main reasons for vitamin D deficiency in your body, as much as 35% more than normal-weight people.
-Studies suggest that obesity limit the body's capacity to absorb and use this vitamin both from sunlight and foods, as the fat cells restrict the release and hold on to the vitamins.
+Obesity can be one of the main reasons for vitamin D deficiency in your body.
+Studies suggest that obesity limits the body's capacity to absorb and use this vitamin both from sunlight and foods, as the fat cells restrict the release and hold on to the vitamins.

-In addition to its bone-building capabilities, vitamin D also impacts muscles strengthening.
-A deficient vitamin D body can be prone to weak muscles, which in turn increases the risk of falls.
+In addition to its bone-building capabilities, vitamin D also impacts muscle strengthening.
+A deficient vitamin D body can weaken muscles, which in turn increases the risk of falls.
 This is predominant in older adults.
 Proper intake of this vitamin can aid in muscle building and help prevent severe fall injuries that can lead to disabilities.